 “These guys have been in the drug business for a couple of hundred years now and they’re pretty good at it,” says Damian O’Hara, a smoking cessation specialist from Ontario.

-Sanders says, “You could be the biggest loser, but if you had a really nice vape, filled with good juice, and one of the popular kids was out of vape, they’d be hanging out with you.”
-Sanders was just 12 when he tried vaping for the first time and says by the age of 14, he was addicted.
-“Vaping came out of nowhere,” says Sanders.
+Samson says, “You could be the biggest loser, but if you had a really nice vape, filled with good juice, and one of the popular kids was out of vape, they’d be hanging out with you.”
+Samson was just 12 when he tried vaping for the first time and says by the age of 14, he was addicted.
+“Vaping came out of nowhere,” says Samson.
 “Your parents didn’t know any better because it’s not like you’re smoking a cigarette in bed.”
 Eliza Balkwill, an occasional vape user, echoes this.
 “It was huge when I was in high school,” says the 19-year-old student at Mount Royal University in Calgary. “[People vaped] in class, the parking lot, bathroom, parties—pretty much everywhere.”
 She says the teens were addicted to high-nicotine vapes (like JUUL), as they produced little smoke and were discrete.
 “Vaping is associated with the party lifestyle,” says Balkwill.

 But according to O’Hara, who is a former heavy smoker, marketing addictive drugs to young people is a long-worn path for the tobacco industry.
 “To position vaping in any other way than a very deliberate ploy to get young people addicted to nicotine is incredibly naive,” he says.
 He adds the caveat that vape companies do promote vaping as a way for cigarette smokers to stop smoking tobacco.